 It’s easy to cook a venison steak so that it’s juicy, you just need to follow a few rules.
 A good marinade, a hot grill or pan and not overcooking is key.

 - about 1 and 1/2 lbs of venison steaks, at least 1 inch thick – here I’m using 4, 6oz. venison tenderloin medallions, you could also use medallions from the backstrap/loin (sometimes called chops)

-- 1 batch All-Purpose Venison Marinade or acidic marinade of choice (you’ll need about 1/2 cup marinade)
+- 1 batch All-Purpose Venison Marinade or acidic marinade of choice (you’ll need about 1/2 cup marinade – see below*)

 - sea salt and fresh ground pepper, to taste

-- Add your venison steaks to a zip-top bag or a bowl with a lid.
-Again, this recipe works best with a steaks that are at least an inch thick, but you can use this method for a flank steak or a thinner cut, just alter the cooking time.
+- If you’re marinating your steaks, add your venison to a zip-top bag or a bowl with a lid.
+Again, this recipe works best with steaks that are at least 1 inch thick, but you can use this method for a flank steak or a thinner cut, just alter the cooking time.

 - Pour your marinade all over the steaks and make sure everything is coated.
 Marinate for at least 3 hours, but up to overnight for really tender/flavorful steaks.
 If you aren’t fond of the natural taste of venison, opt for a longer marinade time, the acid will develop the flavor so that it’s more pleasing to you.

 - When you’re ready to cook, remove the steaks from the marinade and let them come to room temperature for 20-30 minutes before you cook (this is safe to do, it ensures even cooking).

 - Pat the steaks dry, wiping off the marinade, but DO NOT rinse them off.
 If you haven’t used a marinade, pat them very dry and season them all over with salt and pepper.